Not your typical school science project: High School Students Address Safety in Sports by Helping Lead Concussion Study

 Be between 15 and 17 years old at the beginning of Brentwood's first term (fall term - September)

-You must sign a consent form from your parents/guardian
+Your parents/guardians must sign a consent form

 Not have a history of auditory issues or any concussion for the past 6 weeks before your first baseline scan

-Be participating in one of the following School sports:
+Be participating in one of the following school sports:

 Basketball